Table of Contents

 Performance Testing

 It is essential to test an application’s performance in various scenarios.
-This is where performance testing becomes important.
-It applies different types of stress to the device to ensure it functions properly under adverse conditions.
+Performance testing is important because it applies different types of stress to the device to ensure it functions properly under adverse conditions.

 Performance testing should check the following: